Smithfield, North Carolina

 Smithfield is a town in and the county seat of Johnston County, North Carolina, United States.
-As of the 2010 census, its population was 10,966, and in 2019 the estimated population was 12,985.
-Smithfield is home to the Ava Gardner Museum and is situated along the Neuse River, where visitors enjoy the annual Smithfield Ham and Yam Festival, walks along the Buffalo Creek Greenway, and the historic downtown district.
+As of the 2020 census, its population was 11,292.
 The town is located near North Carolina's Research Triangle and is about 30 mi southeast of downtown Raleigh.
 The Raleigh-Durham-Cary combined statistical area has a population over 2 million residents.

+Smithfield is home to the Ava Gardner Museum, Wild Bill's Western Town named Shadowhawk, and is situated along the Neuse River, where visitors enjoy the annual Smithfield Ham and Yam Festival, walks along the Buffalo Creek Greenway, and the historic downtown district.

 History

-Smithfield, founded near Smith's ferry on the Neuse River, was Johnston County's first town and second county seat.
-The county courthouse was moved from Hinton's Quarter to Smithfield in 1771.
-The settlement was first known as Johnston County Court House and was incorporated as Smithfield in 1777.
-The third North Carolina state legislature met in Smithfield in 1779 and 1780.
+Smithfield, Johnston County's first town and second county seat after Hinton's Quarter, was chartered by the North Carolina General Assembly on April 23, 1777.

 Geography

 Smithfield is in central Johnston County and is bordered to the northeast by Selma.
 Interstate 95 runs along the southeastern edge of the town, with access from Exits 93, 95, and 97.
 I-95 leads northeast 46 mi to Rocky Mount and southwest the same distance to Fayetteville.
 U.S. Route 301 passes through Selma on Brightleaf Boulevard, leading northeast 4 mi to the center of Selma and southwest 15 mi to Benson.
 U.S. Route 70 passes just northeast of Smithfield, leading northwest 30 mi to Raleigh, and southeast 22 mi to Goldsboro.
 U.S. Route 70 Business passes through the center of Smithfield as Market Street.

 According to the U.S. Census Bureau, the town has a total area of 31.4 km2, of which 0.04 km2, or 0.11%, is covered by water.
 The Neuse River runs through the town west of the downtown area, separating it from the neighborhood of West Smithfield.